n1v0lg/strees/README.md

 docker start mpspdz && docker exec -ti mpspdz /bin/bash
 ```

+## Benchmarking

+You can find the benchmark code under `/benchmarks`.
+See `/benchmarks/README.md` for more info.

 ## Limitations

 This is very much work in progress.
 Some limitations include:

-* A lot of the building blocks are not optimized.
-The sort I'm using for instance is a naive bubble sort.
-* There are probably a lot of MP-SPDZ primitives that we should use instead of the building blocks I hacked together.
 * Discrete attributes are not yet supported.
 Only continuous attributes for now.
 * There is only a fully oblivious version of the algorithm implemented, I don't take advantage of revealing some of the tree structure etc. yet.
 * The algorithm runs exactly for the specified number of iterations.
 * The continuous attribute values are currently just integer values.
-* Currently the number of samples must be a power of 2, as required by the underlying oblivious shuffle.
+* The number of samples must be a power of 2, as required by the underlying oblivious shuffle.
+Same goes for the number of attributes.
-* Not well tested, things will probably break when you run the main algorithm on more complicated inputs.
-* Only supports binary discrete attributes, and binary classes.

 ## Misc